 4. It is the team captain’s responsibility to instruct his/her players as to all league rules and requirements.
 Captains must read and understand the rules and make decisions for his/her team according to those rules.
 All captains should be in contact with other team 30 minutes prior to start time.

 5. The captains or acting captains from each team will try to settle any disputes that may arise during the match.
-All disputes that cannot be worked out by the two captains during the match shall be turned over to the NADO manager and, if not covered by the rules, will be turned over to the NADO Remote League Committee for a ruling. (see protest) it is always the captain’s prerogative to work out problems that may arise in the course of a night’s play, but this is not binding to the league if it differs from the league rules.
+All disputes that cannot be worked out by the two captains during the match shall be turned over to the NADO manager and, if not covered by the rules, will be turned over to the NADO Remote League Committee for a ruling. (see protest) it is always the captain’s prerogative to work out problems that may arise during a night’s play, but this is not binding to the league if it differs from the league rules.
 Captain's prerogative does not cover any player action that can skew averages.
 No player may shoot under another player's name/average.